cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 Make sure you make good use of the following four tricks:

 <aside class="quote">
-    <em>“How cycling around the core idea is one of the things that I always think about when I give a talk.”</em>
+    <em>“Cycling around the core idea is one of the things that I always think about when preparing a talk.”</em>
 </aside>

 1. **Mere repetition.** Tell what you want to tell and go around it.
 Tell it again, and then tell it a third time, as if people weren't smart enough to understand it.
 The point is that, at any given moment, about 80% of the audience will be fogged out no matter what.
 Therefore, if you want to ensure that the probability that everybody gets it is high, you need to say it three times.

-2. **Claimed originality.** Explain you core idea in a way that it cannot be confused with somebody else's idea.
+2. **Claimed originality.** Explain your core idea in a way that it cannot be confused with somebody else's idea.
 For example, you could say: "Well, my algorithm might seem similar to Alice's algorithm, except hers is exponential, and mine's linear."
-Put a fence around your idea so that people can not be confused about how it might relate to something else, or even worse, someone else's work.
+Put a fence around your idea so that people cannot be confused about how it might relate to something else, or even worse, someone else's work.

 3. **Strategic emphasis.** People will occasionally fog out and need to get back on the bus, so you need to provide some landmark places where you're announcing that it's a good time to get back on.
 For example, a big text with the section title as transition provides a sense that there's a structure in the talk, and you can get back on anytime.